-In the master thesis, students apply what they learned throughout the program.
-The master thesis has a duration of 6 months.
-Students are encouraged to write their thesis either in the context of research projects conducted by participating institutes or together with an industrial partner.
-Students often write their master thesis together with a company from the MMDS Industry Partner Network.
+In the master’s thesis, students apply what they learned throughout the program.
+The master’s thesis is written over a period of six months.
+Students are encouraged to write their thesis either in the context of research projects conducted by participating institutes or in cooperation with an industrial partner.
+Students often write their master’s thesis in cooperation with a company from the MMDS Industry Partner Network.

 You can consult us in questions regarding:

-In general, all professors teaching in the MMDS also supervise master theses.
-However, professors from other faculties are also possible, given that the topic falls in the scope of the MMDS.
+In general, all professors teaching courses in the MMDS program also supervise master’s theses.
+However, professors from other schools and departments may also do so, provided the topic falls within the scope of the MMDS program.

 Industry Partner Network

 MMDS students often write their master’s thesis in cooperation with a company from the MMDS Industry Partner Network.
 For more information about topics offered by partner companies, please contact Prof. Heiko Paulheim.